 Flathead Ridge Ranch is a legacy family property with a focus on conservation.
 The property comprising the Ranch was acquired by Mark and Robyn Jones in early 2021.
 The Joneses are committed to maintaining public recreational access to the majority of the Ranch's more than 126,000 acres subject to visitors' observance of established rules and regulations for use.

 Meet the Owners

 Mark and Robyn Jones are businesspeople, investors and philanthropists.
-The high school sweethearts, who recently celebrated their 41st anniversary, grew up just across the border in Lethbridge, Alberta and now split their time between homes in the Dallas-Fort Worth Metroplex and Whitefish.
-Together they founded Goosehead Insurance (Nasdaq: GSHD) in 2003.
-Since then, the company has grown to become one of the largest and fastest growing insurance brokers in the country, with more than 1,800 offices, including 10 in Montana.
+The high school sweethearts, who recently celebrated their 43rd anniversary, grew up just across the border in Lethbridge, Alberta and now split their time between homes in the Dallas-Fort Worth Metroplex and Whitefish.
+Together they founded Goosehead Insurance (NASDAQ: GSHD) in 2003.
+Since then, the company has grown to become one of the largest and fastest growing insurance brokers in the country, with more than 2,000 offices, including over 10 in Montana.
 Mark currently serves as Chairman and CEO and Robyn serves as Vice Chairman.

 The Joneses and their children and grandchildren have a love for Montana, its incomparable natural beauty, and its wonderful people.
 They are delighted it is a place they call home.